Peter Valance

-Peter Valance (born June 4, 1980 in Riedlingen) is a German illusionist.
+Peter Valance (born June 4, 1980, in Riedlingen) is a German illusionist.
+He is the youngest recipient of the Merlin Award.

 Career

-He was the youngest winner of all times of the Merlin Award.
-This award, which is the highest honor in the international magic community, was also given to David Copperfield, Siegfried & Roy and Criss Angel.

-When he was only 15 years old he joined the Magic Circle, at 19 he became Germany’s youngest professional magician.
-Today, he produces and performs in the most elaborate illusion shows in Europe.
+Valance was 15 years old, when he joined the Magic Circle.
+At 19 years, he became Germany's youngest professional magician.
 Valance produces up to 700 shows per year for cruise ships, casinos, theme parks, TV-productions and company events.
 In the last 5 years, more than 3 million people attended his shows.

 In December 2012 he was part of the German TV-Show "Einfach Magisch", presented from Judith Rakers.